rottaj/EvmExplorer/README.md

    ```

 ### Debugger
 Perform analysis on your solidity contracts with the debugger.

+If you find that a modification fixes an error or improves gas in your smart contract, you can exit the debugging session, fix your solidity code, and recompile the smart contract.

+Happy Hacking!

 ![alt text](https://github.com/rottaj/EvmExplorer/blob/main/media/preview.png)